afshinator/wattage-plots/README.txt

-Last I wanted to show the relative variance in use of all appliances totals split up into the 4 sectors of the day from which we have data... but alas the normalized bar chart I made looked very ugly and wasn't actually too informative - so I axed it.
+Last I wanted to show the relative variance in use of all appliances totals split up into the 4 sectors of the day from which we have data... but alas the normalized bar chart I made looked very ugly and wasn't too informative - so I axed it.

 - Afshin Mokhtari